smartuni/riot-po-2025/server/backend/README.md

 ## Recent Updates

 - **2025‑06‑15**:
-    - Included a Downlink Service that needs to be tested with the Node team
+    - Included a Downlink Service that needs to be tested with the Node team.